rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 ### Narrative Function

 **When to Use Awan's Stories:**
-- **As refuge from trauma** - these are safer than his own traumatic memories
+- **As refuge from reconstructed trauma** - these are safer than thinking about the texts
 - **To show interpretive gaps** - highlighting what he missed/still misses
 - **As grief delivery mechanism** - the stories hurt because of who told them
 - **For worldbuilding** - details about pre-flood life come through her voice